List of birds of Brazil

 The rufous-bellied thrush is the national bird of Brazil.

 Brazil has one of the richest bird diversities in the world.
-The avifauna of Brazil include a total of 1862 confirmed species of which 240 are endemic.
+The avifauna of Brazil include a total of 1867 confirmed species of which 242 are endemic.
 Five have been introduced by humans, 93 are rare or vagrants, and seven are known or thought to be extinct or extirpated.
 An additional 14 species are unconfirmed (see below).

 Brazil hosts about 60% of the bird species recorded for all of South America.
 These numbers are still increasing almost every year, due to new occurrences, new species being described, or splits of existing species.
 About 10% of the bird species found in Brazil are, nonetheless, threatened.

 In June 2013 a simultaneous discovery of fifteen bird species in Brazil was announced, the first such since 1871, when August von Pelzeln described forty new species.
 The birds were from the families Corvidae, Thamnophilidae, Dendrocolaptidae, Tyrannidae, and Polioptilidae.
 Eleven of the new species are endemics of Brazil and four also inhabit Peru and Bolivia.

-Except as an entry is cited otherwise, the list of species is that of the South American Classification Committee (SACC) of the American Ornithological Society.
+Except as an entry is cited otherwise, the list of species is that of the South American Classification Committee (SACC).
 The list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are also those of the SACC unless noted otherwise.
 Capitalization within English names follows Wikipedia practice, i.e. only the first word of a name is capitalized unless a place name such as São Paulo is used.
 Fifteen additional species are added from other sources and are not included in the above counts; these reports have not been confirmed by the SACC.

 The notes of population status, for instance (endangered), are those of the International Union for Conservation of Nature (IUCN) Red List.
 The status notes apply to the worldwide population, not solely the Brazilian population except for endemic species.

 The following tags have been used to highlight several categories of occurrence.